Nokia reveals 5G-ready lithium nanotube battery with 2.5X run time

-True breakthroughs in the battery world are rarer than announcements might suggest, but on occasion, a big innovation is as practical to manufacture as it is brilliant — and that will hopefully be the case with Nokia Bell Labs’ latest invention.
+True breakthroughs in the battery world are rarer than announcements might suggest, but sometimes a big innovation is as practical to manufacture as it is brilliant.
+That will hopefully be the case with Nokia Bell Labs’ latest invention.
 Working with researchers at Trinity College Dublin’s AMBER center, the company has developed a lithium nanotube-aided battery that promises to deliver 2.5 times the longevity of today’s best alternatives, even in small, thin enclosures.
-The new batteries are chiefly intended for power-hungry 5G devices such as drones, internet of things devices, and connected electric vehicles, but could be used more broadly.
+The new batteries are chiefly intended for power-hungry 5G devices such as drones, internet of things products, and connected electric vehicles, but they could be used more broadly.

 Nokia Bell Labs’ history with slim cell phone batteries makes its claims particularly credible.
 According to a study it published in the international science journal Nature Energy, the partners developed thick new battery electrodes using a composite of carbon nanotubes and lithium storage materials, enabling energy to be transferred at near-theoretical peak efficiency levels.
 As a result, the batteries charge fast and make the most of whatever physical volume they consume.